moritzploss/ex-patterns/README.md

 ## What's in the Box

+#### The `match` Function

-The package comes with a powerful pattern matching algorithm (the `match` function) that performs pattern matching on flat and nested data structures:
+A powerful pattern matching algorithm that performs pattern matching on flat and deeply nested data structures:

 ```javascript
 import { match, _, A } from 'ex-patterns';